 Other People’s Find A Grave Reviews

-By now you are probably thinking how great the Find A Grave website is and how it can help you with your genealogy research.
+By now you are probably thinking about how great the Find A Grave website is and how it can help you with your genealogy research.

 Rather than give you a one-sided view I want to highlight some reviews from people who have used the site.
 You can personally check out these user reviews by clicking on the following link.